The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 NONE

-Location of the verification key which can point to both public and secret keys.
+Location of the verification key, which can point to both public and secret keys.
 Secret keys can only be in the JWK format.
-Note that 'mp.jwt.verify.publickey.location' will be ignored if this property is set.
+Note that 'mp.jwt.verify.publickey.location' is ignored if this property is set.

 smallrye.jwt.verify.algorithm

 Signature algorithm.
-This property should only be used for setting a required symmetric algorithm such as HS256.
+This property should only be used to set a symmetric algorithm such as HS256.
 It is deprecated for setting asymmetric algorithms such as ES256 - use 'mp.jwt.verify.publickey.algorithm' instead.

 smallrye.jwt.verify.key-format